A Local's favourite Volcanic Craters in Iceland

 Víti explosion crater in Askja

-In this travel-blog, I am going to show you 9 of my most favourite craters, which I have visited on my travels in Iceland.
+In this travel blog, I am going to show you the favourite craters that I visited on my travels in Iceland.
+And in the past few years, new craters have formed during volcanic eruptions on the Reykjanes peninsula.

 Top photo: Víti in Askja